Nzoki/PERFUME-RECOMMENDER-SYSTEM/README.md

 # Results and  Conclusion

-A pretty simple recommendation system was deloped capable of delivering acceptable results.
-Below is a snippet of the app
+A pretty simple recommendation system was developed capable of delivering acceptable results.
+Below is a snippet of the App

 ![alt text](<model image.jpg>)